 City Manager Ken Striplin was first to reply.
 He said that the mobile home park complaints were news to him but promised quick outreach.
 Striplin wasn’t entirely clear about the extent of the city’s jurisdiction over the park (it seemed limited), but he said they could at least investigate tree maintenance and a few other issues that had been brought up.
 He had the council’s support on this.
 Councilmember Weste said that the city needed to contact the California Mobilehome Ombudsman: “It’s time.”
 Kellar asked for Striplin to clarify the $14M pricetag for Laemmle.
 Striplin said that $10M of the $14M would go to building a parking structure, which Kellar felt defeated Ferdman’s argument that the city was lavishly subsidizing the company.
 (Ferdman would later respond that the parking lot was being built immediately next to the theater and was sized to accommodate the seating needs of the theater, so it still counted as a subsidy.)

 The items on the consent calendar were fairly routine.
 The legislative platform for the new year was approved (i.e., political items where the city will take a stand only to be ignored by Sacramento) and dial-a-ride vehicles were purchased.
 Cam Noltemeyer spoke about item 9, which was the second reading of an update to development codes.
 There was language about marijuana sales but whilst many would have hoped to hear about buy modafinil europe, instead the topic was a little more serious.
 She asked whether medical marijuana shops could do business in Santa Clarita.
-City Attorney Joe Montes said the answer was no, even though there are places that would benefit from it, for example, places like buy modafinil europe that would be helpful with cultivation.
+City Attorney Joe Montes said the answer was no, even though there are places that would benefit from it, for example, places like buy modafinil uk paypal that would be helpful with cultivation.
+I

 The final bit of business was considering FY 2015-16 mid-year budget adjustments.
 General fund revenue was increased $3.4M in light of higher than expected tax revenue and other income.
 Expenditures included $120,000 to continue CEMEX opposition efforts (so much for victory, eh?) and some changes to staffing, such as three graffiti worker positions and a film permit specialist position.
 The changes were accepted by the council.